Gwinnett County Divorce Lawyers

 How to get an uncontested divorce in Gwinnett County

 Couples can achieve an uncontested divorce in Georgia if the petitioning spouse files no-fault, citing an “irretrievable breakdown” in the marital relationship and there are no major disagreements as to property division, spousal and child support, and child custody.
 The spouses, with their family law attorneys, enter into negotiations (or mediation) to reach a martial settlement agreement, which they present to the judge for approval.
 If the court finds no objection with the agreement, it is approved and becomes the basis for the divorce decree.

-When couples cannot reach an agreement on one or more of the ancillary issues of their divorce, they must have a hearing on any outstanding issues.
-The divorce is then considered contested.
-Of course, the divorce can be contested at the start if a spouse files under any of the traditional grounds for divorce, which are:
+When couples cannot reach an agreement on one or more of the ancillary issues of their divorce, they must have a hearing on outstanding issues.
+The divorce is then considered contested, which will result in one or more issues being litigated in court by each spouse’s attorney and ultimately decided by a judge.
+Of course, the divorce can be contested at the start if one spouse chooses to file under any of the traditional grounds for divorce, which are:

 - Conviction and imprisonment for more than two years for an offense involving moral turpitude

 - Confinement for incurable insanity

 - Cruel and inhuman treatment which endangers the life of the other spouse